Jaime Augusto Zobel de Ayala

-In addition to his position in the Ayala Corporation, Zobel is chairman of Globe Telecom, Bank of the Philippine Islands, and Integrated Microelectronics Inc. (IMI); vice chairman of the board of directors and member of the Executive Committee of Ayala Land, Inc. (ALI); and co-chairman and trustee of Ayala Foundation, Inc.
+In addition to his position in the Ayala Corporation, Zobel is chairman of Globe Telecom, Bank of the Philippine Islands, Ayala Land, AC Energy and Infrastructure Corporation (formerely AC Energy Inc.), Ayala Healthcare Holdings, Inc. and Asiacom Philippines Inc.

 Personal life and education

 Zobel studied at the Ateneo de Manila University (1966–1968), Ladycross School (1968–1971), and Worth School (1972–1976) before earning a B.A. degree in economics (cum laude) from Harvard College in 1981, and an MBA from Harvard Business School in 1987.
 He is married to Elizabeth (Lizzie) Eder, a descendant of James Martin Eder.
 The couple have four children and two grandchildren.

 Career

-He sits on the boards of various international and local business and socio-civic organizations:
+He sits on the boards of various international and local business and socio-civic organizations, namely: